axhxrx/cmd/README.md

 # @axhxrx/cmd

+_a convenience library for running shell commands, and possibly interleaving them with TypeScript code_

 This lib is for conveniently running (Unix-ish) shell commands, or alternatively snippets of TypeScript code, optionally with sudo, and with a consistent result format.

 In most cases, using `Deno.Command` directly is the more appropriate choice.